Preparing for Post-Secondary Education & Training?

 Technical College System of Georgia (TCSG)

 TCSG offers 600 Degree, Diploma & Certificate A TCSG education cost approximately $3,200 including tuition and fees.
 If you pursue a career in any one of the 17 high-demand fields, you can have a 100% of your college tuition costs covered with Georgia’s HOPE Career Grant.
 TCSG has 22 colleges with 88 locations across the state as well as online classes, giving you access to higher education that is convenient for you.
 TCSG’s 25 system-wide transfer agreements makes it easy to transfer to other colleges, including 4-year universities in the Georgia university system.
-Click here for a fast track to your dreams!
+For additional information: Click here

 Public Colleges and Universities of Georgia